pin3da/pin3da.github.com/content/about-hugo.md

 is important because you will learn things (usually very hard to learn) as self-motivation and discipline.
-There are A LOT of topics that will be missing or poorly taught in our education, but with constant practice you will be able to learn all of this.
+There are A LOT of topics that will be missing or poorly taught in our education, but with constant practice you will be able to learn all of them.

 Besides this, I consider the programming contest is a lot of fun, I have known the most amazing people (currently some of my best friends) here.
 I also have